 Complications of Listeria infection

-Blood infection and meningitis are both complications of Listeria infection.
+Listeria infection may lead to complications like blood infection, meningitis, or encephalitis.
 Death is the most severe consequence of listeriosis.

-For those persons who suffer a Listeria infection that does not resolve on its own, the complications (or sequelae) can be many.
-[4, 28] The most common is septicemia (bacterial pathogens in the blood, also known as bacteremia), with meningitis being the second most common.
-[4, 18] Other complications can include inflammation of the brain or brain stem (encephalitis), brain abscess, inflammation of the heart-membrane (endocarditis), and localized infection, either internally or of the skin.
+For those persons who suffer a Listeria infection that does not resolve on its own, the complications can be numerous and possibly severe.
+The most common complication is septicemia (bacterial infection in the blood), with meningitis being the second most common.
+Other complications can include inflammation of the brain or brain stem (encephalitis), brain abscess, inflammation of the heart-membrane (endocarditis), septic arthritis, osteomyelitis (infection in the bone), and localized infection, either internally or of the skin.